brandonrobertz/autoscrape-py/README.rst

         autoscrape [options] BASEURL

     General Options:
         --backend BACKEND
             The backend to use.
-Currently one of "selenium" or "requests".
+Currently one of "selenium", "requests" or "warc".
 The requests browser is only capable of crawling, but is approximately 2-3.5x faster.
+WARC is for emulating browsing through Common Crawl archival data.
             [default: selenium]

         --loglevel LEVEL
             Loglevel, note that DEBUG is extremely verbose.
             [default: INFO]

         --quiet
             This will silence all logging to console.

     Crawl-Specific Options:
         --maxdepth DEPTH